Unidata/netcdf-c/docs/nczarr.md

 convention <a href='#ref_gdal'>[12]</a>, where the value is a complex JSON dictionary.

-In order for NCZarr to be as consistent as possible with Zarr Version 2, it is desirable to support this convention  for attribute values.
+In order for NCZarr to be as consistent as possible with Zarr, it is desirable to support this convention  for attribute values.
 This means that there must be some way to handle an attribute whose value is not either of the two cases above.
 That is, its value